tylerjcoyne/quest-submissions/Chapter 4/Day 3.md

 **i.
 Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.**

-In most cases, probably not!
-There are some conditions we should apply to this - for example, in the case of an Allowlist-gated Pre-sale, we would want to validate that the minter **is** actually on our Allowlist before allowing them to mint.
+In many cases, probably not!
+For example, in the case of an Allowlist-gated Pre-sale, we would want to validate that the minter **is** actually on our Allowlist before allowing them to mint.
 To do this, we could create a priv Array in our contract in-advance that contains all of the Accounts which we're permitting to mint.
 The createNFT() function's definition would then include a check to make sure that the minter's Account exists within this Array before allowing the function to be called.
 If the account address **wasn't** on the list, it would throw an error.

 **ii.
 Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?**